how to smoke weed

 What is a Joint?

-Then you roll into a tube or cone.
-Joints can have a small filter to allow you to more easily inhale the smoke.
-The paper can sometimes become wet with your saliva so a filter ensures you maintain the proper airflow to inhale.
-Filterless joints with a wet tip can become somewhat impossible to smoke.
-Moist paper will prevent airflow.
+Joints have a small filter to allow you to more easily inhale the smoke.
+The paper in wraps can sometimes become wet with your saliva so a filter ensures you maintain the proper airflow to inhale.
+Filterless joints with a wet tip can become almost impossible to smoke.
+Moist paper will prevent airflow and waste valuable cannabis.

 Filters can be made with cardboard or thick paper folded accordion style.
 There are also pre-made filters and reusable glass mouth pieces that can be used for making joints.

-Popular pre-made joints, or pre-rolls, are also available to spare you the hassle of having to roll your own joints.
-These can sometimes include other cannabis products like kief, resin, or concentrates.
+Using a cigarette roller may help spare you some of the hassle of having to roll your own joints.
+Also you can invest in pre-rolls at the dispensary which can contain other cannabis products like kief, resin, or concentrates.

 How to Smoke a Joint